All 6 Putter Neck Types – Which Hosel Fits Your Style

 Comparing All the Putter Hosel Types

-Now that you know the main choices for putter neck connections, here are a few comparisons to help you decide if a different hosel in your putter could help your golf game.
+Here are a few comparisons; a different hosel in your putter could help your golf game.

 Single Bend vs Double Bend Putter Shaft

-When I compared each single bend vs double bend putter, I found they both benefit the straight through strokes more so than the arc strokes.
-I would go with the double bend putter if you need a bit more forgiveness in your putting stroke.
+When I compared every single bend vs double bend putter, found out both benefit the straight-through strokes more so than the arc strokes.
+I would go with the double-bend putter if you need a bit more forgiveness in your putting stroke.

 The double bend hosel is also much more common in a mallet head design, so that in itself could limit your selection.